personal growth and travel blog on my canvas homepage banner image

 After many days of hiking and a night of wine, french fries and missed freelance work with my travel friends, I boarded the flight from Borneo to Kuala Lumpur.

-Where to stay in Kota Kinabalu National Park: Insider Tip: I stayed at the Happy Garden Resort located five minute walk away from the main gate of the national park.
+Where to stay in Kota Kinabalu National Park: Insider Tip: I stayed at the Happy Garden Resort located five minute walk away from the main gate of the national park and right at the main road.
 It was a comfortable place with a restaurant on site.
 The host also arranged a taxi for me to the airport.
 I stayed in a dorm room but the guesthouse has multiple villas and larger stays.
 Do check here.

 Back to the best Malaysian food in Kuala Lumpur